 As noted, Goldendoodles generally shed little to none and that’s great for reducing reactions.
 But, there is still the issue of dander (dead skin cells that flake off the dog’s body), which is really at the heart of allergic reactions to pets in the first place.
 Obviously, this means there is still the potential for issues, which explains why no dog breeds are truly hypoallergenic — despite what some will tell you.

-Because Goldendoodles are a mix of Golden Retrievers and Poodles they are often promoted as being hypoallergenic.
+Because Goldendoodles and their coats are a mix of Golden Retrievers and Poodles they are often promoted as being hypoallergenic.
 The Poodle has a reputation for being hypoallergenic.
 So sometimes you see them being promoted as such.
 However, allergies are not tied to a particular dog coat type but to the dander, the dead skin cells that are shed by the dogs.
 There is no scientific evidence showing any particular breed or cross breed is more or less allergenic.
 There are cases where people with milder allergies to dogs will react less severely to a particular dog but no reputable breeder will guarantee that their dogs are hypoallergenic.
-Read more at I Love My Goldendoodles…

 Another way you can help minimize reactions is keep your dog’s bedding and sleeping area clean, which prevents dander build-up.
 We hope these tips help you create a healthier, more comfortable co-existence for you and your Goldendoodle pup.